Develop5/PlaywrightDemo/README.md

     We need to add aria-labels to all radio-buttons, to make them more descriptive.
     The aria-label attribute can be used to define a string that labels the interactive element on which it is set.
 This provides the element with its accessible name.

+    7th accessibility issue to fix (now issue 1): Elements must meet minimum color contrast ratio thresholds For example, the blue line in the Index buttons has no enough contrast with the white.

 &nbsp;